|

 Tenbury Wells

 - The Peacock Inn (Boraston) WR15 8LZ; Tel: 01584 810 506 A genuine ancient inn (i.e. a place you can stay).
 There seems to be a bar and a small lounge, though the latter is geared up mainly for eating.
 The food looked good and was probably homecooked.
 Three handpulls, but only one beer available on my visit.
 Unfortunately, the beer was sour and harsh, obviously well past it's best and the "background music" was over-obtrusive and unpleasant.
-I may have been unlucky, but I'm not likely to return here.
+I may have been unlucky.
 NOTE: The pub has changed owners since my review; may be worth a revisit.

 Beer: